anoopsarkar/anoopsarkar.github.io/firstcontact.md

 ---

 <div class="alert alert-danger">
-Due to Covid19 and uncertainty about my plans for Fall 2021, I am unable to take any new students starting with the Fall 2021 semester and for the forseeable future.
+I am unable to take on any new students for the forseeable future.
 If you have emailed me about a potential undergraduate or graduate research position (such as Masters or PhD admission) please note that I cannot individually respond to each of you.
 Stay safe and all the best with your career!
 </div>

 <div class="alert alert-info">